jschaves/colletct_data_p2pvalue/README.md

 Get Followers and views Google+
 Get GitHub Commits Branches Releases
 </pre>
+You have to give write rights to txt files and folders.
 As you know, in Internet, everything changes too fast, therefore the scripts might stop working: a mere character change can lead to failure of regular expression searches with the scripts.
 Also the language has to be considered, you should check the code and do necessary changes in the text, according to the language; for instance, as scripts are performing searches in Spanish, if we want to search in another language:
 <pre>